-Here at the University of Central Lancashire, around two-thirds of our students are over 21 when they start their degree.
+Here at the University of Central Lancashire, many of our students are over 21 when they start their degree.
 Whether you want to start a new career, improve your current job prospects or simply wish to study a subject you love, we have a course to help you achieve your goals.
 We welcome your enquiries, so please call for help and advice on 01772 892400, and you could be starting your dream degree this September.

 Your previous work and life equip you with transferable skills - maybe you’re skilled at planning your time, writing documents or have worked as part of a team.
 All of these provide valuable experience for lectures, tutorials, group work and working to deadlines.
 For students with a sufficient level of past learning from experience level or qualifications we offer an Accreditation of Prior Learning (APL) scheme.
 This enables you to receive recognition and formal credit for learning acquired in the past, through formal study and also work and other life experiences.